DIY wool dryer balls are easy to make and are a simple, ecological way to soften clothes and reduce dryer time and static cling.

 Wool dryer balls all are said to help with a number of things in the dryer.
 Not only are they supposed to soften the clothes and reduce static cling, but they are also supposed to reduce time in the dryer.

 Some people claim that wool balls help reduce static cling, others say they don't work at all for that purpose.
 I don't really have problems with static cling in my laundry, so it's hard for me to judge how well they work.

 I suspect that I don't have problems with static cling because I don't have many synthetic fabrics at my house.
-My son has atopic dermatitis, and my husband has issues with synthetic fabrics ever since he was burned on over 30% of his body in an accident on his fishing boat.
-I'm on the crunchy side, and don't think synthetic fabric are particularly healthy to be wearing, so there isn't really anybody at my house wearing clothing with a high percentage of synthetics.
+My son has atopic dermatitis, and my husband has issues with wearing polyester and other synthetic fabrics ever since he was burned on over 30% of his body in an accident on his fishing boat.
+I'm on the crunchy side and don't think synthetic fabrics are particularly healthy to be wearing, so I try to buy mostly natural fabrics too.
+In the end, there isn't really anybody at my house wearing clothing with a high percentage of synthetics.
 It may also have something to do with the fact that there is a lot of humidity in my area, or, perhaps, it's because I don't have my dryer dry the clothes as completely as others.
 Any of those things can contribute to how much static cling builds up in your dryer.

-If you have problems with static cling, though, and find that the wool balls aren't helping, you can try several non-chemichal ways to help discharge it so it isn't a problem.
+If you have problems with static cling, though, and find that the wool balls aren't helping, you can try several non-chemical ways to help discharge it so it isn't a problem.